francoishernandez/OpenNMT-py/docs/source/FAQ.md

 Both `-world_size` and `-gpu_ranks` need to be set.
 E.g. `-world_size 4 -gpu_ranks 0 1 2 3` will use 4 GPU on this node only.

+**Warning - Deprecated**

+Multi-node distributed training is not properly implemented in OpenNMT-py 2.0 yet.

 If you want to use 2 nodes with 2 GPU each, you need to set `-master_ip` and `-master_port`, and

 * `-world_size 4 -gpu_ranks 0 1`: on the first node
 * `-world_size 4 -gpu_ranks 2 3`: on the second node
 * `-accum_count 2`: This will accumulate over 2 batches before updating parameters.

-if you use a regular network card (1 Gbps) then we suggest to use a higher `-accum_count` to minimize the inter-node communication.
+If you use a regular network card (1 Gbps) then we suggest to use a higher `-accum_count` to minimize the inter-node communication.

 **Note:**

-When training on several GPUs, you can't have them in 'Exclusive' compute mode (`nvidia-smi -c 3`).
+In the legacy version, when training on several GPUs, you couldn't have them in 'Exclusive' compute mode (`nvidia-smi -c 3`).

-The multi-gpu setup relies on a Producer/Consumer setup.
+The multi-gpu setup relied on a Producer/Consumer setup.
 This setup means there will be `2<n_gpu> + 1` processes spawned, with 2 processes per GPU, one for model training and one (Consumer) that hosts a `Queue` of batches that will be processed next.
 The additional process is the Producer, creating batches and sending them to the Consumers.
 This setup is beneficial for both wall time and memory, since it loads data shards 'in advance', and does not require to load it for each GPU process.

+The new codebase allows GPUs to be in exclusive mode, because batches are moved to the device later in the process.
+Hence, there is no 'producer' process on each GPU.

 ## How can I ensemble Models at inference?

-You can specify several models in the translate.py command line: -model model1_seed1 model2_seed2 Bear in mind that your models must share the same target vocabulary.
+You can specify several models in the `onmt_translate` command line: `-model model1_seed1 model2_seed2` Bear in mind that your models must share the same target vocabulary.

 ## How can I weight different corpora at training?